celadari/json-logic-scala/docs/_posts/concept-of-types.md

 ```

 ### Higher Type (option|array|map)

 A higher type is a composition of simple and/or higher types.
-A higher Type represents generic types in Scala such as: Array, Option, Map.
+A higher type represents generic types in Scala like arrays, options, and maps.

-It is recursively defined by its "codename" field value and its "paramType" field value.
+It is recursively defined by its `codename` field value and its `paramType` field value.

-Example 1:
+**Example 1**:

-In the following example, variable "price_values" is to be parsed as an `Array[Int]`
+In the following example, the variable "price_values" is to be parsed as an `Array[Int]`

 ```json
 [{
     "...": [